-- CPU MF counters are a System z hardware facility that characterizes the performance of the CPU and nest - Instructions, cycles, cache misses, and other processor related information - Available on z10 EC/BC, z196, and z114 - The CPU MF counter values: - Help IBM to understand how your workload stresses a CEC for future design - Help IBM to map your workload into the LSPR curves for better sizing results - Help IBM better understand your system when there is a processor performance related problem. - z/VM 6.2, 6.1, and 5.4 can all collect the CPU MF counters from the hardware - z/VM 5.4 and 6.1: VM64961, UM33440 (5.4), UM33442 (6.1) - Counters are put in new z/VM monitor record - We want volunteers to send us MONWRITE data! - Your contributions will help us to understand customer workloads!
+- CPU MF counters are a System z hardware facility that characterizes the performance of the CPU and nest - Instructions, cycles, cache misses, and other processor related information - Available on z10 EC/BC, z196, z114, and zEC12 - The CPU MF counter values: - Help IBM to understand how your workload stresses a CEC for future design - Help IBM to map your workload into the LSPR curves for better sizing results - Help IBM better understand your system when there is a processor performance related problem. - z/VM 6.2, 6.1, and 5.4 can all collect the CPU MF counters from the hardware - z/VM 5.4 and 6.1: VM64961, UM33440 (5.4), UM33442 (6.1) - Counters are put in new z/VM monitor record - We want volunteers to send us MONWRITE data! - Your contributions will help us to understand customer workloads! - Contact Richard Lewis for details rflewis at us.ibm.com z196 and z114 Support for Energy Savings